 ODOT crews recognized for workplace safety

-The Director’s Safety Awards are presented to the unit in each of ODOT’s eight field divisions and its Oklahoma City headquarters with the best safety record.
-The winners for 2015 are:
+The Director’s Safety Awards are presented to the unit in each of ODOT’s eight field districts and its Oklahoma City headquarters with the best safety record for 2022.
+Consideration is given to safety, housekeeping, training and equipment maintenance.